sathanas65/deb12-i3/README.md

           nano display.sh

     Change 'Virtual-1' to your single or left hand display output and 'Virtual-2' to your right hand display output.
-    Valid values are HMDI-0, VGA-0, DP-0, DVD-I-0, HDMI-1, HDMI-2, etc. If you aren't sure which is which just enter them in any order and sort it out later.
+    Valid values are HMDI-0, VGA-0, DP-0, DVD-I-0, HDMI-1, HDMI-2, etc. If you aren't sure which is which just enter them in any position and sort it out later.
     Ctrl + s to save & Ctrl + x to exit.

           nano config/i3/config